gggrv/gggrv.github.io/_posts/2022-05-17-devinfo-dust.md

 ### About

-Floating pixel that can accept mouse gestures.
+Floating pixel that can accept mouse gestures

 ### Benefits